-In the spring of 1966, a Morningside Heights mother tacked a poster to a pole on Upper Broadway inviting other parents to help her start the kind of nursery school that she had sought in vain, for her child: A diverse, non-sectarian, Montessori program serving the Columbia-Morningside community.
-Eighty families attended the founding meeting; seventy of them would drop out as it became clear what an enormous task it would be to start a brand new school.
-Thanks to the remaining hardy souls, Morningside Montessori opened in September of 1966 with 19 students and one teacher.
+In the spring of 1966, a Morningside Heights mother tacked a poster to a lamppost on Upper Broadway inviting other parents to help her start the kind of nursery school that she had sought in vain for her child: a diverse, non-sectarian, Montessori program serving the Columbia-Morningside community.
+Eighty families attended the founding meeting; seventy of them would drop out as it became clear what an enormous task it would be to start a brand-new school.
+Thanks to the remaining hardy souls, Morningside Montessori opened in September 1966 with 19 students and one teacher.

 But the history of Morningside is more than a series of address changes.
 In 1967, we joined the American Montessori Society.
-As a young school, and as one committed to the principle of parent participation, we have re-defined ourselves in various ways over the years.
 The school was originally conceived as a classic Montessori school, using only Montessori materials.
-We later became an enhanced Montessori school, which meant that we reflected upon our practices, studied current research about Early Child Development, and recognized that If Dr. Montessori were alive today, she would have most likely incorporated that knowledge into her work.
+Over time, we became an enhanced Montessori school, which meant that we studied current research about early child development, and recognized that if Dr. Montessori were alive today, she likely would have incorporated that knowledge into her work.
 We now include curriculum and materials that support and enhance not only the Montessori materials, but further expand upon the children’s experiences as learners.

-We began as a parent co-operative, which meant that the members directly owned and operated the school; then in 1970 - after it became apparent that the co-op structure was resulting in constant, long, unwieldy meetings at which members practically voted on which brand of cleanser to buy- Morningside was legally incorporated.
-Parents now elect a board of trustees to take responsibility for the schools business decisions, and the board in turn hires a director who is in charge of day-to-day educational matters.
+We began as a parent co-operative, which meant that the members directly owned and operated the school.
+In 1970, Morningside was legally incorporated, allowing parents to elect a board of trustees to take responsibility for the school’s business decisions, and the board in turn hires a director who is in charge of day-to-day educational matters.

-Morningside Montessori School continues to thrive in our cozy space on the 6th Floor of the Ansche Chesed building in our lovely Upper West Side community.
-We continually search for new ways to recognize and celebrate our diversity, and to continue providing engaging and thoughtfully developed Montessori and early childhood methods.
+Today, Morningside Montessori School continues to thrive in our cozy space on the 6th Floor of Temple Ansche Chesed in our lovely Upper West Side community.
+We continually search for new ways to recognize and celebrate our diversity, and to continue providing an engaging and thoughtfully developed Montessori education.